2025 TAX Announcement – Please check the announcement, forms and instruction pages.

 Navigating the world of investments, retirement planning, and financial management can be overwhelming.
 That’s where a financial advisor comes in—someone who provides expert guidance tailored to your unique financial situation.
-In British Columbia (BC), choosing the right financial advisor is critical to achieving your financial goals.
+Across Canada, choosing the right financial advisor is critical to achieving your financial goals.
 This guide explains the role of a financial advisor, outlines the steps to find one, explores the different types of advisors available, and answers common questions.

 A financial advisor is a professional who helps individuals and families manage their money effectively.
 Their primary role is to understand your financial needs, set achievable goals, and create a personalized strategy to meet those goals.